sam-goodwin/punchcard/docs/4-shapes.md

 }>>
 ```

-Which should look and feel similar to:
+Which should look and feel similar to an in-memory array:
 ```ts
 Array<{
   key: string;